chaofengqing/chao_lab/content/resources/guidelines/_index.md

 {{< figure src="featured.png" >}}

-Chao Lab is everything about Bayesian, Demograph, and Global Health!
+Chao Lab is everything about Bayesian, Demography, and Global Health!

 ## 1. Basic rules

-  - English-only lab, including but not limited to emails and discussions.
+  - This is an English-only lab, including but not limited to emails and discussions.

-  - Only use emails to contact Dr. Chao
+  - Only use emails to contact Dr. Chao.

-## 2. How to join/exit the lab
+## 2. How to exit the lab

   - All the students have the right to withdraw from the lab any time.